-I have introduced the topic of Social Media; but why is it so much more compelling than real life interactions for many of us?
+I have introduced the topic of Social Media; but why is it so much more compelling than real-life interactions for many of us?

 As mentioned in the previous Therapy in London blog entry, what struck me when I lived for 3 days without my mobile phone and social media was the feeling of being left out of the virtual world (what becomes apparent as I write this is just how much of an impact this short space of time had one me).
-My need to connect with people was all consuming, whether someone had contacted me or not.
+My need to connect with people was all-consuming, whether someone had contacted me or not.

 Social media on a mobile platform exasperated my all-consuming need to connect with people wherever I am.
-I can share my thoughts and feelings on something through social media and wait for others to respond, negotiating the need for anyone to contact me directly or in fact, to start a dialog with anyone directly.
+I can share my thoughts and feelings on something through social media and wait for others to respond, negotiating the need for anyone to contact me directly or in fact, to start a dialogue with anyone directly.

 We are all then speaking to each other indirectly through posts on statuses or tweets.

 I digress slightly from the main focus of this entry.